alwinvargh/ConnectCircle/README.md

 ## Project Overview

-The project is a social networking platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It incorporates two major features: an automated content moderation system and context-based authentication.
-These features are accompanied by common functionalities found in social media applications, such as profile creation, post creation and sharing, liking and commenting on posts, and following/unfollowing users.
+The project is a social networking platform developed with the MERN stack, which includes MongoDB, Express.js, React.js, and Node.js.
+It features an automated content moderation system and context-based authentication as its key highlights.
+Alongside these, it offers standard social media functionalities such as user profile creation, posting and sharing content, liking and commenting on posts, and managing user connections through following and unfollowing

 ![UI-ConnectCircle](https://raw.githubusercontent.com/alwinvargh/ConnectCircle/refs/heads/main/img/sup.jpg)